joshbegley/nyt-latest/README.md

 `The Lions don't have a lot needs to fill this offseason.`\
 https://nytimes.com/athletic/6189041/2025/03/12/lions-free-agency-signings-depth/

-**Panthers CB Mike Jackson wandered the NFL 5 years; he's found a home opposite Jaycee Horn**\
+**Panthers CB Mike Jackson has finally found a home opposite Jaycee Horn**\
-`When Mike Jackson was traded to Carolina, it was a "new sense of life."
+`When Mike Jackson was traded to Carolina, it brought a "new sense of life."
 He was rewarded with a 2-year deal and is eager to get after it.`\
 https://nytimes.com/athletic/6198512/2025/03/12/panthers-mike-jackson-free-agency-jaycee-horn/

 **Maps: Two Small Quakes Strike Near Puerto Rico Coastline**\